-Cost Structure

-Fixed Costs

-- -Personnel costs: developers of UMOBILE technology, personnel for deployment, maintenance and support services, etc. - -Fixed cost of Hardware and software cost for development of platform. - -Other general expenses such as renting and related infrastructure, financial, etc.
+Cost Structure Revenue Streams Fixed Costs Fixed -Personnel costs: developers of UMOBILE technology, personnel for deployment, maintenance and support services, etc. Revenue from selling/ licensing/ renting/ fixing and supporting UMOBILE technology -Fixed cost of Hardware and software cost for development of platform.
+Variable -Other general expenses such as renting and related infrastructure, financial, etc. -Revenue sharing with operators, content providers and other entities respect to Variable Costs their sale growth. - Variable Costs depend on number of customers, level (frequency and coverage) of maintenance and support needed. -Variable revenue related to support and maintenance services of UMOBILE technology. - Other general expenses like supplies

-Variable Costs

-- Variable Costs depend on number of customers, level (frequency and coverage) of maintenance and support needed. - Other general expenses like supplies